gituserx-x/Fall2026-CodingChallenge/README.md

 The backend and frontend must both be running at the same time for the application to work properly.

 * REFLECTION: I learned a lot throughout this challenge.
 Majority of my experience has been with backend or frontend code separately, so it was cool and challenging to connect them.
-The skills I have learned from the hours spent on this project will also be directly applicable to the software dev project I'm doing for the CMA department, so I'm really glad I spent the time on it.
+The pop-up to allow the user to immediately edit an image without scrolling down was one of the trickiest parts to figure out.
+The skills I have learned from the hours spent on this project will be directly applicable to the software dev project I'm doing for the CMA department, so I'm really glad I spent the time on it.

 * FEEDBACK: Office hours were great, Ashrit was super generous staying 1.5+ hours late to keep answering our questions.
 I would suggest updating the time estimate of 5 hours, likely quite a bit longer for most people (including myself) who don't have a ton of experience on JS/React.